jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 6: January 9, 2021

+**Today's Progress:** Worked through 1st Array Cardio Day of #JavaScript30.

+**Thoughts:** Was mostly able to write the code for the problem sets before watching the solutions (although Wes Bos' solutions were more elegant of course).
+I can see that array methods are gonna be really useful!

 ### Day 5: January 8, 2021

 **Today's Progress:** Finished up to lesson #19 in ES6 section of freeCodeCamp JavaScript certification.
 Mostly destructuring from objects and arrays.